dtaalbers/ionic-example-app/README.md

 Hi there!
 Here you can find the Ionic Example App.
 This app contains different examples on how to use the Ionic Framework.
 If you can't find your example, don't hesitate to create a issue and request an example!

-Next to the app I've also open sourced the code of the api that is running for the Ionic Example App.
+Next to the app I've also open sourced the code of the api (.NET Core `dotnet core`) that is running for the Ionic Example App.
 The endpoint for that api is `https://api.dtaalbers.com/ionic-example-app/`.
 Add `ping` to the url to ping the api so you can check if it is running.

 If you have questions and/or remarks, please make an issue and we can discuss it!